espruino/BangleApps/apps/lcars/README.md

  * [Screen 1] Shows different states such as (charging, out of battery, GPS on etc.)
  * [Screen 1] Swipe up/down to activate an alarm.
  * [Screen 1] Shows 3 customizable datapoints on the first screen.
+ * [Screen 1] The lower orange line indicates the battery level.
  * [Screen 2] Display month graphs for steps + hrm on the second screen.